hersonoliveira/aws_notes/aws_ec2.md

 - Ideal for temporary storage like buffers, cache, scratch data
 - Better I/O performance
 - Data in the storage is lost if instance is stopped or terminated

+## Pricing Options

+* On-Demand
+    - Hourly
+    - No long-term commitment
+    - No upfront payments

+* Spot Instances
+    - Bid on spare compute capacity
+    - Up to 90% discount

+* Reserved Instances
+    - Reserves compute capacity for when needed
+    - Up to 75% discount

+* Dedicated Hosts
+    - Physical EC2 server dedicated for your use
+    - Eases compliance